karndeepbaror/BTReaper/README.md

 ***📌 Overview***

-BlueSpy is a Proof of Concept (PoC) tool demonstrating how audio can be:
+`BlueSpy` is a Proof of Concept (PoC) tool demonstrating how audio can be:

-✔ Automatically paired
+✔ Automatically paired.
-✔ Connected
+✔ Connected.
-✔ Recorded
+✔ Recorded.
-✔ Replayed
+✔ Replayed.

 from a vulnerable Bluetooth audio device without the user noticing.